arcriles/blockchain_website/README.md

 Hello, this is my project for blockchain website
-We created a simple website for Blockchain lesson on my class
+We created a simple website for Blockchain lesson on our class